 Safehold’s ground lease ensures that operation remains seamless and provides the very low cost and efficient capital, so the operator can execute their business plan, both operationally and economically.

 Safehold went public in June of 2017.
 How has industry sentiment evolved over that time, and do you find that easier now than you did over the first few years?

 It’s easier now than it was when we started.
 People don’t like hypothetical; they like to see execution.
 What deals have you done?
 Where have you done them?
 What types of properties?
 What stage of the asset life cycle?
 We can answer all of them, because we have closed on transactions all across the country on nearly all property types in all life cycles of an asset.

 We have built a team and a portfolio of ground lease experts from the backbone of the real estate experts at iStar.
 But it all started with going out into the market and educating every part of the capital stack, not just the client and the lenders.
 And obviously, the fruits of our labors have shown their value.
 Being able to show real-life yields shows people that the execution works, and then there’s a snowball effect.

 Since then, new players have entered the market to capitalize on this opportunity.
 What does your success and the emergence of new competitors mean for the evolution of the ground lease space as an institutionalized commercial real estate sector?

 It shows that education works, that we are doing the right thing and doing it well.
-These ideas that we put into action have generated a portfolio of well over $3 billion of transactions.
+These ideas that we put into action have generated a portfolio of nearly $4 billion of transactions.
 So, when someone repeats the same pitch, it’s a great testament to what we’ve been able to execute.
 It also shows the growth of the market.
 We think there’s room for other people.
 We have a very efficient structure to be able to provide the cheapest capital out there and continue to be the leader that we’ve been.